Home Literature The Book of the Duchess Summary

 The Book of the Duchess“, also known as ‘The Dream of Chaucer’ / ‘The Death of Blanche‘, is a long poetic piece in Middle English written by Geoffrey Chaucer in memory of Blanche, the Duchess of Lancaster, who succumbed to the Black Death in 1368.

 “The Book of the Duchess” is believed to have been written in 1369 – one year after the death of Blanche.
-The poem alternative titles (The Dream of Chaucer/ The Death of Blanche) point to the message and the content of the poem.
+The poem’s alternative titles (The Dream of Chaucer/ The Death of Blanche) point to the central theme and subject matter of the poem.

 The Book of the Duchess